andrewbatallones/gtexter/README.md

 - [ ] Anyone can view and enter chat rooms.
 - [ ] Users logged in should be able to write new messages.
 - [ ] Implement Websockets to showcase live updates.

+## Dependencies

+- direnv: This will allow the app to load in env variables to the project.
+- docker-compose and docker: help build sub-resources needed to run the project (psql)